opd-ai/asset-generator/README.md

 # Asset Generator CLI

-A powerful command-line interface for interacting with the SwarmUI API.
-Generate assets, manage models, and configure your SwarmUI instance with ease.
+A powerful command-line interface for interacting with AI asset generation APIs.
+Generate assets, manage models, and configure your asset generation workflow with ease.

 ## Features